-Why ‘Bates Motel’ continues to live on in the fiendish hearts of fans
+Season 5 farewell: Why ‘Bates Motel’ continues to live on in fan’s hearts

 When it was first announced that someone had the audacity to turn Alfred Hitchcock’s seminal horror Psycho into a TV reboot, we recoiled with the same dread as Lila Crane (Vera Miles) stumbling upon the corpse of “Mother”.